Loading...

-More than 60,000 records are made publicly available to scholarly community with the purpose of crea- ting an open infrastructure that promotes the study about research integrity and misconduct.
-Our com- mitment with Open Science principles lead us to consider necessary the development of a tool that warns about this type of publications to prevent improper usage and citation.
+More than 120,000 records are publicly available to the scholarly community with the purpose of crea- ting an open infrastructure that promotes the study about research integrity and misconduct.
+Our commitment to Open Science principles leads us to consider necessary the development of a tool that aims to raise awareness about these publications to prevent improper use and citation.

 retractBASE is developed by the Joint Research Unit “Knowledge, Transfer and Innovation” shared by the Institute for Advanced Social Studies (IESA) belonging to the Spanish National Research Council (CSIC) and the University of Córdoba (UCO).
-This project is leaded by José Luis Ortega (main researcher), Lorena Delgado Quirós (PhD researcher), Eva Becerra Rodero (PhD researcher) and Adrián Garcia (web developer) .
+This project is led by José Luis Ortega (main researcher), Lorena Delgado Quirós (PhD researcher), Eva Becerra Rodero (PhD researcher), Adrián Garcia (web developer) and Celestino Moreno (web developer).

 This project is funded by several research projects: